Food Science Technology at Rutgers University - New Brunswick

 - Master’s Degree in Food Science Tech

-Take a look at the following statistics related to the make-up of the food science tech majors at Drexel University.
+Take a look at the following statistics related to the make-up of the food science tech majors at Rutgers University - New Brunswick.

-The following table and chart show the race/ethnicity for students who recently graduated from Drexel University with a master's in food science tech.
+The following table and chart show the race/ethnicity for students who recently graduated from Rutgers University - New Brunswick with a bachelor's in food science tech.

 |Race/Ethnicity||Number of Students|